Twins vs. Yankees MLB Betting Odds, Trends & Prediction

 Twins vs. Yankees MLB Betting Trends

+The total has gone UNDER in 6 of Minnesota’s last 8 games

+Over/Under has gone OVER in 5 of NY Yankees’ last 6 games

-Twins are 7-23 SU in their last 30 games against NY Yankees
+The total has gone UNDER in 8 of Minnesota’s last 11 games against NY Yankees

+The total has gone OVER in 5 of NY Yankees’ last 7 games at home

 Twins vs. Yankees MLB BETTING PREDICTION